BackupTheBerlios/xml2ddl-svn/doc/index.rst

 Introduction
 ============

-|xml2ddl| is a set of python programs to convert an XML representation of a database into a
+|xml2ddl| is a set of python programs to convert an XML representation of a schema into a
 database and vice versa.
 It can also examine the differences between two databases and emit the ALTER DDL statements required to bring the database up-to-date.
 This makes it ideal for storing the database schema into a source code repository.